-Basis: Bid to bid; net income reinvested, net of tax and charges.
+Mid to Mid, net income reinvested, net of charges and tax.
 Performance does not include the effect of any initial or redemption charges.

-Past performance is not a reliable indicator of future performance.
-The price of shares and the income from them can fall as well as rise and, if investors buy shares, they may not get back the amount they originally invested when they sell them.
-In addition, smaller companies can be subject to certain specific risks not associated with larger, more mature companies.
+Past performance is not necessarily a guide to future performance.
+The value of investments and the income from them can go down as well as up and investors may not get back the amount originally invested.

-Appendix 4 Eligible Securities Markets
+Eligible Securities Markets